modxorg/Docs/en/extras/pdoTools/Snippets/pdoPage.md

 * **ajaxElemPagination** — jQuery selector of element with pagination.
 By default is `#pdopage .pagination`
 * **ajaxElemLink** — jQuery selector of pagination links.
 By default is `pdopage .pagination a`

-The last two selector hopes that you have not changed the standard markup of pagination block in the parameter **&tplPageWrapper**.
+The last two selector hopes that you have not changed the standard markup of pagination block in the parameter `&tplPageWrapper`.
-The whole logic is provided by connecting the javascript file from the parameter **&frontent_js**.
+The whole logic is provided by connecting the JavaScript file from the parameter `&frontend_js`.

 You do not need to enable parameter `&ajax`, non-empty `&ajaxMode` will do it himself.